Visit Shriners Children's Spokane

 - Two parents or guardians may accompany pediatric patients on the day of surgery and for inpatient stays.

-- Visitors must check in at the registration desk in the lobby where they will be given bands to identify them as permitted visitors.
+- Visitors (parents/guardians) must check in at the registration desk in the lobby where they will be given bands to identify them as permitted visitors.
 Guests must wear visitor badges at all times while inside the facility.

 - Family members are welcome to call patients, but please avoid calling after bedtime to minimize disruption of the child’s schedule.